-7. ACKNOWLEDGEMENTS
+8. ACKNOWLEDGEMENTS

-7.1 ARCA would like to thank Rachel Robinson and Tracy Matthews (both of Winchester City Council) for their continuous help throughout the geoarchaeological works reported here.
-Other officers from Winchester City Council who helped in providing access to borehole locations are also acknowledged and were Jack Burrows and Graeme Todd.
-Louise Gill (also of Winchester City Council) publicised the project during the fieldwork stage.

-- 7.2 The drilling crews (three in total) and Chris Yates of Geotechnical Engineering Ltd are thanked for their efforts during the fieldwork stage.
-Archaeologists from Pre-Construct Archaeology under the management of Paul McCulloch excavated the archaeological test pits at the majority of sample points before drilling commenced and maintained good humour, despite the almost complete absence of archaeological materials.
-Dr Paul Lincoln (University of Reading) built the lithostratigraphic database from which the deposit models and cross sections used in this report were built.
-Paul Lincoln also developed the stratigraphic framework that has been employed. - 7.3 Fieldwork was supervised for ARCA by Nick Watson.
-David Ashby surveyed in the boreholes and test pits, and described strata exposed in the wall of the latter.
+- 8.1 ARCA would like to thank Rachel Robinson and Tracy Matthews (both of Winchester City Council) for their continuous help throughout the geoarchaeological works reported here.
+Other officers from Winchester City Council who aided in providing access to borehole locations are also acknowledged and were Jack Burrows and Graeme Todd.
+Louise Gill (also of Winchester City Council) publicised the project.
+Keith Wilkinson would also like to thank Tracy Matthews (Winchester City Council) and Jane Corcoran (Historic England) for their constructive comments on an earlier version of this document and discussion of the hydrogeology results. - 8.2 The drilling crews (three in total) and Chris Yates of Geotechnical Engineering Ltd are thanked for their efforts during the fieldwork stage.
+Archaeologists from Pre-Construct Archaeology under the management of Paul McCulloch excavated the archaeological test pits at the majority of sample points before drilling commenced and maintained good humour, despite the paucity of archaeological materials.
+Dr Paul Lincoln (University of Reading) built the lithostratigraphic database from which the deposit models and cross sections were built.
+Paul Lincoln also developed the stratigraphic framework that has been employed. - 8.3 Fieldwork was supervised for ARCA by Nick Watson.
+David Ashby surveyed in the boreholes and test pits, described strata exposed in the walls of the latter and undertook the majority of the groundwater monitoring.
 Borehole cores were recorded and sub-sampled by Nick Watson and Prof Keith Wilkinson, while the latter also carried out the laboratory sedimentological and geochemical measurements.
-Dr Rob Batchelor and Dr Dan Young (both Quest) respectively made the pollen and plant macroremain assessments, while Keith Wilkinson assessed the mollusc shell.
-Keith Wilkinson wrote the present report except where indicated otherwise.
+Dr Rob Batchelor (Quest) and Dr Dan Young (formerly of Quest) respectively made the pollen and plant macroremain assessments, while Keith Wilkinson assessed the mollusc shell.
+Except where indicated otherwise Keith Wilkinson wrote and compiled the present report, and produced the illustrations.